Overview

 Why

 Families benefit most when all members — particularly all parents — are actively involved in the care and development of their children.
 When we support all parents to feel more competent and confident as caregivers, individually and as a family, they can better nurture their child’s growth.
 While many systems and services highlight these benefits, they focus on just one parent, usually the mother, downplaying the interdependence among family members and limiting their positive impact on families.
-As a result, fathers participate in home visiting services at very low rates.
-You can’t leave out a parent if you are supporting a family.
+As a result, fathers participate in Head Start services at very low rates.

 Who